John Carleton1

 Consanguinity Index=12.5%

-Sir Ferdinand Richard Edward Dalberg-Acton, 7th Bt. was born on 24 July 1801.2 He was the son of Sir John Francis Edward Acton, 6th Bt. and Mary Anne Acton.2 He married Marie Louise Pelina von Dalberg, daughter of Emmerich Josef Wolfgang Heribert Herzog von Dalberg and Pelina Brignole-Sale, on 9 July 1832 at Paris, France.2 He died on 31 January 1837 at age 35.1
+Sir Ferdinand Richard Edward Dalberg-Acton, 7th Bt. was born on 24 July 1801.2 He was the son of Sir John Francis Edward Acton, 6th Bt. and Mary Anne Acton.2 He married Marie Louise Pelina von Dalberg, daughter of Emmerich Josef Wolfgang Heribert Herzog von Dalberg and Pelina Brignole-Sale, on 9 July 1832 at Paris, FranceG.2 He died on 31 January 1837 at age 35.1

-Sir Ferdinand Richard Edward Dalberg-Acton, 7th Bt. was baptised with the name of Ferdinand Richard Edward Acton.2 He succeeded to the title of 7th Baronet Acton, of Aldenham [Aldenham Hall, in Morville], Shropshire [E., 1644] on 12 August 1811.1,2 On 20 December 1833 his name was legally changed to Ferdinand Richard Edward Dalberg-Acton by Royal Licence.2
+He was given the name of Ferdinand Richard Edward Acton at birth.2 He succeeded as the 7th Baronet Acton, of Aldenham [Aldenham Hall, in Morville], Shropshire [E., 1644] on 12 August 1811.1,2 On 20 December 1833 his name was legally changed to Ferdinand Richard Edward Dalberg-Acton by Royal Licence.2

 Child of Sir Ferdinand Richard Edward Dalberg-Acton, 7th Bt. and Marie Louise Pelina von Dalberg